 Licensing boards and certifications

 Public employees who also hold a professional license or certification may have a second reporting duty to a board.
 The board process is separate from both the criminal case and the employer, and it has its own standards.
 Where a board is involved, the criminal disposition becomes part of the record the board reviews, which is one more reason the outcome of the DUI matters beyond the courtroom.
+Coordinating the criminal defense with any board obligation keeps a favorable court result from being undercut by a mishandled disclosure.

 Why the disposition drives the job outcome

 Employers, boards, and background checks all look at how the case was resolved.
 A reduction to a lesser charge, a dismissal, or a record that can later be sealed or set aside can change the employment picture significantly.
 That is why the criminal defense should be built with the job consequences in view from the start, not addressed after the fact.
+The same outcome that protects you in court, ideally keeping a DUI conviction off your record, is what protects your standing with your agency.

 Where to start